Back

 By Stewart Cruickshank

-This guide will help you create a compelling AI use case for the AI Challenge 2025 and design your own AI Agent by applying pre built public sector AI components developed by Storm ID within their agentic workflow engine platform.
-It breaks down five key points to shape your idea in line with the judging criteria - Scalability, Innovation, Feasibility, and Trustworthy, Ethical AI.
+This guide will help you create a compelling AI use case for the AI Challenge 2026 and design your own AI Agent by applying pre-built public sector AI components developed by Storm ID within their agentic workflow engine platform.
+It breaks down five key points to help you shape your idea in line with the 2026 judging criteria - Social Impact; Responsibility, Ethics & Trust; Scalability & Reusability; Innovation & Applicability; Feasibility & Value for Money; and Sustainability.

 Start with a clear problem

 Begin by identifying a genuine challenge or need.
-For example, you might target reducing backlogs, improving a failing service, removing bottlenecks or improving experience for citizens.
-Think about the areas of your organisation where there is scope for improvement through automation and what the expected benefits will be.
+For example, you might target reducing backlogs, improving a failing service, removing bottlenecks, or improving the experience for citizens.
+Think about the areas of your organisation where there is scope for improvement through automation, and what the expected benefits will be, particularly in terms of capacity returned to your workforce.

-A strong use case explains how it will make things better - will it save time, cut costs, improve decision-making, or help citizens.
-Think about how you will measure success (e.g. 30% faster processing of applications)
+A strong use case explains how it will make things better - will it save time, cut costs, improve decision-making, or help citizens?
+Think about how you will measure success (for example, 30% faster processing of applications, or a measurable number of staff hours released back to higher-value work).

 Understand the existing process

-Once you have a clear understanding of your priority business challenges, hone in on a current process or few involved to gain a deeper understanding of existing tasks involved in the process.
-This could be done by speaking to stakeholders involved and identify quick wins and major pain points.
+Once you have a clear understanding of your priority business challenges, hone in on the current process or processes involved to gain a deeper understanding of the existing tasks.
+This could be done by speaking to stakeholders involved in delivery, identifying quick wins and surfacing the major pain points where time and effort are being lost today.

 Match tasks to AI components

-Now you understand the current processes involved in the priority areas you can now choose from a suite of pre-built components to design your AI workflow.
+Now that you understand the current processes involved in your priority areas, you can choose from a suite of pre-built components to design your AI workflow.
 Each component represents a specific action or task.
-You simply do this by determining which pre built AI component is most relevant to each task you are aiming to automate in your workflow.
+You simply determine which pre-built AI component is most relevant to each task you are aiming to automate in your workflow.

 Assess